FasterSpeeding/Yuyo/docs/usage/components.md

     For stateless components like this to work properly the custom IDs need to stay the same between bot restarts.

-    The `as_` descriptors achive this by generating a constant default ID from the path for the component's callback (which includes the callback's name the class' qualname, and the module's qualname).
+    The `as_` descriptors achieve this by generating a constant default ID from the path for the component's callback (which includes the callback's name the class' qualname, and the module's qualname).
 This does, however, mean that any changes to the function's name or the name of the class/modules